 Cost segregation studies provide clients with a thorough review of all costs involved in buying, building, or renovating a property.
-Generally speaking, our professionals identify and reclassify (or “segregate”) each component of a building into structural (“real”) or non-structural (“personal property”) asset classes.
+Our professionals will identify and reclassify (or “segregate”) each component of a building into structural (“real”) or non-structural (“personal property”) asset classes.
 Much of the segregation depends on whether the costs are considered building costs or costs associated with providing your particular products and services to your customers.
-A well performed cost segregation study must consider, understand, and adequately break out costs as they relate to business operations.
+A well-performed cost segregation study must consider, understand, and adequately break out costs as they relate to business operations.

 We generally begin by making numerous determinations about your property as well as your business operations.
 Areas we would consider include (but would not be limited to):